Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 Still protects the content.
 So even if they are able to discern who you were talking to they won't be able to discern what was said.

-Cute idea, but they misunderstand the data (Score:2)
+Cute idea, but they misunderstand the data (Score:5, Insightful)

+What you'd actually be buying are audience segments against IP addresses and possibly device IDs, which could then in turn be matched up to other data sets.
+Ie, if I'm Coscto, I might be trying to identify "Devices that have recently shopped at Walmart.com".
+Once I have that, I might be able to match some percentage (maybe 10-40%) of those devices to some other kind of data set (for example, to add demographic data).
+That's just two data points- not nearly enough to identify anyone- and I've already likely narrowed my starting set of devices down to 10-20% of what the ISP provided me.

+It IS possible to ultimately drill down into this kind of data far enough that you can be pretty sure you've found the history for an individual person- in theory anyway.
+But the amount of time/effort/luck involved to get there makes this impractical to do at scale (i.e., for all the Congress-critters) or to keep up to date manually as cookies expire/are deleted, IP addresses change, people upgrade their phones every 1-2 years... it takes full time teams of people to do this at a very basic level.

 Source: I work in programmatic audience targeting for a Fortune 100.
 (I promise we're not evil, we just want to sell you stuff you might actually want)